Beloved1310/blogpostbApi/README.md

 # Installation

+- Visit the github respository [github respository link](https://github.com/Beloved1310/blogpostbApi)
 - Clone the api to your Desktop from github.

+  > navigate to the **_code_** button on the repository.

+  > copy the link and clone using the command _git clone repository url_

+  > or using github desktop

+  > or download to your local desktop.

+- Open the code using any code editor.

+- On terminal

-- Run 'npm install' to run all dependecies
+  > Run 'npm install' to run all dependecies

 # Documentation